conan-io/docs/tutorial/conan_repositories/setup_local_recipes_index.rst

     $ conan install --requires=hello/0.1 -r=mylocalrepo --build=missing

 At this point, you could push this repository to your GitHub account and share it with the community.
-Now, users simply need to clone the GitHub repository and add the cloned folder as a local repository themselves.
+Users then simply need to clone the GitHub repository and add the cloned folder as a local repository themselves.

 .. note::